maknz/slack/README.md

 ## Contributing

-If you're having problems, spot a bug, or have a feature suggestion, please log and issue on Github.
+If you're having problems, spot a bug, or have a feature suggestion, please log an issue on Github.
 If you'd like to have a crack yourself, fork the package and make a pull request.
 Please include tests for any added or changed functionality.
 If it's a bug, include a regression test.